-*It may be useful to pack travel size deodorant in your carry-on for long flights.
+*It may be useful to pack travel-size deodorant in your carry-on for long flights.

 Hair dryers, curling irons, and hair straighteners should all be bought abroad.
 Countries run on different wattage/voltage systems and hot electronics do not have built in converters or surge protectors.
 Often times these items overheat and can blow fuses.
 To avoid breaking your expensive hair styling tools you should buy these abroad or purchase them from online stores before you leave.
-Most of the time, it is cheaper to buy these items abroad.
+Most of the time, it's cheaper to buy these items abroad.

-If you are going abroad and are expecting cold weather, save room in your luggage by wearing bulkier clothing on the plane.
+If you are going abroad and are expecting cold weather, save room in your luggage by wearing your bulkier clothing on the plane.